-With that in mind, here are twelve countries that don’t require quarantine if you’re double-jabbed.
+But with all that in mind, here are ten easy holiday options if you’re double jabbed.
 Pack those suitcases: your hassle-free holiday awaits.

 Turks and Caicos

-There’s plenty of pousadas, wineries and wide open countryside in the less visited interior and of course the beaches, bars and golf courses of the Algarve for those craving a little post-lockdown fun.
+But Portugal has plenty to offer - think pousadas, wineries, and wide open countryside in the less visited interior, and of course the beaches, bars, and golf courses of the Algarve for those craving a little post-lockdown fun.